CIBS Funding for Travel

 STEP 1: Application Guidelines for Funding International Business Travel

 Prepare the following information in written form and submit at least 60 days prior to travel or data collection.

 - Your name, status (e.g. faculty or doctoral student, rank), and complete address including telephone number, email address, and mail stop number.

-- Name, location, and dates of the conference.
+- Name, location, and dates of travel.
 Is this an annual meeting or a special conference?

 - Do you have alternative sources of funding (e.g., from your department, professorship), the College or from any other source?
 If yes, please state the amounts available and sources of funding.
 If no, explain why alternative sources are not available.

-- Have you received travel funds from CIBS or its sub units (e.g. CIBER, BIE, NABPP) over the past 12 months?
-If yes, please detail the amounts, dates, and conferences attended.
+- Have you received travel funds from CIBS over the past 12 months?
+If yes, please detail the amounts, dates, and purposes/deliverables.

 - Outline the benefits that you, your department, and CIBS would receive from your activity.

-- Prepare an estimated travel budget to include the travel costs for this trip.
-Include (1) registration fees, (2) meals and accommodations, (3) transportation costs and (4) any special costs.
+- Prepare an estimated travel budget.
+Include (1) registration fees, (2) meals and accommodations, (3) transportation costs, and (4) any other costs.
 Deduct the amounts available from other sources, and identify the amount requested from CIBS.

 - Provide any other information you consider relevant to this decision.

 - Submit application to: Dr. Julian Gaspar, Executive Director, CIBS, 230 Wehner, Mail Stop 4116 at least 60 days in advance of the travel date.
 Please route your request through your department head.